karllhughes/learn/_posts/2020-12-12-b2d-marketing-tips.md

 That said, if you’re looking to [start creating technical content](https://draft.dev/learn/technical-content) without a budget, there are a few things you can do to get started:

 ### Ask Your Company’s Engineers to Contribute

 It may be hard to get time on their calendars, but if technical content is a priority, use the resources you already have first.
 Give engineers a [style guide](https://draft.dev/learn/styleguide) and [content brief](https://draft.dev/learn/content-plan) to help them produce better work.

 ### Interview an Expert

 Another strategy is to publish an interview with a technical expert.
 Get them to explain a topic and dig deep into the details.
 These experts can be at your company, or they could be partners, customers, or people in your network.
 Learning to [interview well](https://contentmarketinginstitute.com/2017/01/journalists-interviews-life/) is a valuable skill for any content marketer.

+Here's a sample interview I've done with [7 industry leaders on their experience in Developer Relations and Developer marketing](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders).

 ### Ask to Republish Content

 Finally, you can ask [software developers who blog about relevant topics](https://draft.dev/learn/technical-blogs/) if they are willing to let you republish some of their work on your site.
 This won’t get you much search engine juice, but you might get traffic from social media, and it’ll give you some technical content to seed your blog.

 ## Tip 5: Attend and Sponsor Events